Radomysl paper mill

 Radomysl paper mill is a paper producing factory in the town of Radomyshl (Zhytomyr Oblast, Ukraine).
 It has been in operation since the first half of the 17th century, first as a paper mill, then as a flour mill.
 It is now part of Historical and cultural complex Radomysl Castle.

 Radomysl paper mill was built in 1612 (according to other sources – in 1606) to produce paper for the Kyiv-Pecherska Lavra’s publishing house.
 It was initiated by Yelisey Pletenecki (1550-1624), the Lavra’s archimandrite (abbot).
 Since then and up till the Khmelnitsky uprising, the Radomysl paper mill was the monopoly manufacturer of paper in the central part of Ukraine.
 Most of the religious and secular books available at that time in Central and Eastern Ukraine were printed on the paper produced in Radomysl.

 The paper was made of old flax clothes, raw flax, nettle and hemp.
 It had a light gray colour and was very strong and hard.
 The Radomysl paper is easily identified by the four types of watermarks.
 The first two are the coats-of-arms of archimandrites Yelisey Pletenecki and Zakharia Kopystenski.
 The two others are, respectively, the stylized image of one of the Lavra's founders - Anthony Pecherski and three domes with crosses.

 Many books of great importance in the history of Ukrainian national book publishing were printed on this paper,.
-Among them are: the first book printed in Kiev - Book of Hours (1616), the first Ukrainian collection of poems The wreath of virtues of the God-blessed Yelisey Pleteniecki (1618), the first Ukrainian dictionary - Lexicon Sloveno-Roski (1627), and the book of church songs Triodion (1627).
+Among them are: the first book printed in Kyiv - Book of Hours (1616), the first Ukrainian collection of poems The wreath of virtues of the God-blessed Yelisey Pleteniecki (1618), the first Ukrainian dictionary - Lexicon Sloveno-Roski (1627), and the book of church songs Triodion (1627).